November 3, 2006

 years.

-b) providing basic services to rapidly expanding populations is extremely
+b) providing basic services to rapidly expanding populations is

 difficult.